kfrey-idm/emodpy-hiv/docs/emod/software-report-relationship-start.rst

       Indicates that the most recent results were positive.

-    Whether or not the an individual receives their results is determined by the **Probability_Received_Results** campaign parameter—see :doc:`emod-hiv:parameter-campaign-individual-hivrapidhivdiagnostic` for configuration details.
-There is a column for each partner.
-Note: this is only included in HIV simulations."
+    Whether or not the an individual receives their results is determined by the **Probability_Received_Results** campaign parameter, see :doc:`parameter-campaign-individual-hivrapidhivdiagnostic` for configuration details.
+There is a column for each partner."